 The ‘SITE4Society Action Research’ are solution-oriented research projects.
 Action research means designing the studies such that they not only enhance existing knowledge but also bring about positive transformative change, however small that may be.
 The co-creation of knowledge is essential.

-The ‘SITE4Society Internships’ (non-paid) are targeted to Bachelor and Masters level students, who are engaged in social marketing for briefs, events organisation and providing feedback on our activities to move forward.
-They are mentored by doctoral students and Prof. Ramani.
-Only 3-4 students are taken per trimester and each is expected to spend 4 to 5 hours per week on internship work.
+The ‘SITE4Society Training Programmes’ (non-paid) are targeted to Bachelor and Masters level students, who are engaged in social marketing, scientific writing, events organisation or anything relevant to our activities.
+They are mentored and supervised by doctoral students and Prof. Ramani.
+Only 3-4 students are taken per trimester and each is expected to spend 4 to 5 hours per week on training and internship work.